 The Problems and Status of Women in Hindu Society

 India is one of the few countries where women enjoy a comparatively better status than many women in other parts of the world.
-True Indian women face many problems and are subject to the same social pressures which women experience in other parts of the world.
-But relatively speaking, their situation is much better than what it used to be in the pre-independence era when women had little freedom outside the walls of their homes.
+True, Indian women still face many problems and are subject to the same social pressures which women experience in other parts of the world.
+However, relatively speaking, their situation is much better than what it used to be in the pre-independence era when women had little freedom outside the walls of their homes.

-It is difficult to generalize the situation of women in India due to the heterogeneous nature of Indian society.
-Women belong to different social and economic strata and what is true in case of one particular category may not be true in case of others.
+It is true that we cannot generalize the situation of India women in India due to the heterogeneous nature of Indian society.
+Indian women belong to different social and economic strata.
+What is true in case of a particular group may not be true in case of others.
 The number of Indian women exceeds the whole population of North America, including Mexico.
 Their sheer size and diversity make any study of them difficult.
-So much has been happening in Indian society as of late that, it is difficult to make objective conclusions about their status and general conditions without attracting criticism or an opposite response.
+So much has been happening in Indian society as of late that it is difficult to make objective conclusions about their status and general conditions without attracting criticism or an opposite response.
 Such diversity and the sheer size of their population and age groups give wide scope for distortions and misinterpretation.
 It also leads to exploitative politics and false narratives.

-The internet itself is a glaring example of such distortions.
-There are many websites on the Internet today that present a very pathetic situation of Indian women, especially Hindu women.
+The Internet itself is a glaring example of such distortions.
+There are many websites on the Internet today which present a very pathetic situation of Indian women, especially Hindu women.
 Some of them do it to catch attention while some do it purely with malice and an aim to distort Hinduism for personal or political reasons.
 Some of them quote from Hindu scriptures to prove their point, but fail to present the other side of the argument also.
-Obviously the people who publish one sided information about Hindu women of Hindu society have little sympathy and tolerance for whatever that Hinduism represents.
-Their approach is one sided, utterly biased and intended toconvert people to other faiths or draw attention to themselves.
+Obviously the people who publish one-sided information about Hindu women or Hindu community have little sympathy and tolerance for whatever that Hinduism represents.
+Their approach is one sided, utterly biased and intended to convert people to other faiths or draw attention to themselves.

-We therefore request the readers to be careful about such articles and websites when they search for information about Hindu women on the internet.
+Therefore, we request readers to be careful about such misinformation and the websites which contain them when they search the Internet for information about Hindu women.
 The problems of Hindu women are not peculiar to Hindu women.
-They are problems common to most of the women irrespective of the religions they practice.
-We therefore urge the readers to exercise caution when they visit the the sites to which we have provided links here.
+They are the problems which are common to most women in the world, irrespective of their religions, social backgrounds, and nationalities.We, therefore, urge the readers to exercise caution when they visit the websites to which we have provided links here.

 Links To Internet Resources On Hindu Women